mehrdadmahdian/php-workflow-core/README.md

-<h2 align="center">PHP Engine For Simple Business Processes</h3>
+<h2 align="center">PHP Engine For Simple Business Workflows</h3>

-<p align="center"> This is an amazing process engine to interact with your simple business processes.</p>
+<p align="center"> This is an amazing workflow engine to interact with your simple business workflows.</p>
-<p align="center">This core build your business process model using simple activity array of configuration.
+<p align="center">This core build your business workflow model using simple activity array of configuration.
 Code client can run different actions on built process model and update model status.</p>

 <!-- TABLE OF CONTENTS -->